mypreview/woo-additional-terms/readme.txt

 > * (Not) Skippable checkboxes.
 > * Unlimited T&C checkboxes.
 > * Unlimited ToS page links.
+> * Smart conditional logic.
 > * Detailed acceptance summary.
+>
+> *Smart logic conditions will allow you to define restrictions based on several complex rules, such as products in the cart, which categories, tags, shipping classes, etc., cart items belong.*
 >
 > [Upgrade to premium! &#8594;](https://mypreview.one/woo-additional-terms "Woo Additional Terms (PRO)")